wurdum/wurdum.github.io/source/about/index.markdown

 While I love my daily job and .Net platform, I also enjoy participating in open source projects and exploring another programming languages and tools that constantly appears in IT world.

-I invite you to subscribe via [RSS](/atom.xml) and [follow me](https://twitter.com/thewurdum).
+I invite you to [subscribe](/atom.xml) and [follow me](https://twitter.com/thewurdum).
 Feel free to hit me up at email or any other way.
 I will be glad to help you with any issue or just discuss a new season of some series :)